postwait/esoteric-curio/source/about/index.md

 ## Industry

-I am very active with the ACM{% sidebar-line acm %}I sit on the [ACM Professions/Practitioners Board](http://learning.acm.org/about/professions_board.cfm) and the [ACM Queue Editorial board](http://queue.acm.org/editorialboardx.cfm).
+I am very active with the ACM{% sidebar-link acm %}I sit on the [ACM Professions/Practitioners Board](http://learning.acm.org/about/professions_board.cfm) and the [ACM Queue Editorial board](http://queue.acm.org/editorialboardx.cfm).

 {% sidebar acm %}
 The [ACM](http://acm.org) is the Association for Computing Machinery and the oldest professional organization dedicated to computer science.
 Its mission is to advancing computing as a science and profession.